Warrick County Grant Deed Form

 Are these forms guaranteed to be recordable in Warrick County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Warrick County that you need to transfer you would only need to order our forms once for all of your properties in Warrick County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Warrick County you only need to order once.

 A grant deed is a legal document used to transfer, or convey, rights in real property from a grantor (seller) to a grantee (buyer).
 It contains implied covenants that the grantor has not previously sold the real property interest and that the property is conveyed without any undisclosed liens or encumbrances.
 Grant deeds typically do not require the grantor to defend title claims.